k00ni/govi/README.md

 This project is **not** meant to replace them, on the contrary, we support services like [DBpedia Archivo](https://archivo.dbpedia.org/) because they address important challenges like link rot and inconsistent versioning.
 But they all have some relevante limitations.

-Portals such as BioPortal are also important because of their user-friendly approach (e.g. browsing class hierarchies, searching, etc.).
+Portals such as BioPortal are important because of their user-friendly approach (e.g. browsing class hierarchies, searching, etc.).
-But portals often provide ontologies as a data dump or SPARQL endpoint instead of a dereferenceable URL (for accessing the RDF/OWL code).
+But they often provide ontologies as a data dump or SPARQL endpoint instead of a dereferenceable URL (for accessing the RDF/OWL code).
 As long as the portal is online, everything is fine, but as soon as it goes offline, all ontologies/vocabularies are gone unless there is a copy somewhere else.

 One disadvantage of DBpedia is the fact that only the ontology file provided is evaluated.